jonatan1986/CDR_Project/README.md

 *if you want to build  - type in commnand line "make" , but you could use the executables.
 * you could simply run the project ("./GenerateCdr")
 * if you want to generate the input file you run the executable("./GenerateFile")
+* exe file "GenerateFile" generates an input file, whose amount of subscribers is grabbed from "cdrconfig.txt". exe file "GenerateCdr" generates an output file, whose amount of subscribers is grabbed from "cdrconfig.txt". so if you modify cdrconfig.txt, please run ./GenerateFile and then ./GenerateCdr cause if two executables don't have the same amount of subscribers - the program "GenerateCdr" might crash
+* if you modify "cdrconfig.txt", the each line you could modify only the right part of the line - the left part must stay as is.